Batman vs. Two-Face: Plot

 Following Dent back to the lab, Robin is ambushed by Two-Face.
 Strange corrupts him with some of the liquid evil and Batman is forced to fight and subdue the hypnotized Robin.
 Robin is cured at the Batcave and they follow Two-Face to the Winning Pair Casino, where he is revealed to be Dent.
 Once Batman and Robin are strapped to a large silver dollar, Two-Face unmasks Batman as Bruce and deduces Robin's true identity as Dick Grayson.
 He invites several other villains to bid for the knowledge of Batman and Robin's identities.

 With Catwoman's help, Batman and Robin defeat the villains, but Two-Face gets away on the biplane stolen by Tut, using the evil gas to corrupt the citizens of Gotham City.
 Batman and Robin shoot him down and with Batman's help, Dent regains self-control, defeating Two-Face for good as they escape the factory.

 The next morning, Batman and Robin use the Batwing to cure the infected citizens.
 Months later, Dent holds a bachelor auction at Wayne Manor with Batman as the first bachelor.
 The first bid comes from Catwoman.

+In a Blu-ray exclusive scene, Quinzel breaks the Joker out of prison while wearing a costume of her own, having adopted the supervillain persona "Harley Quinn".